JoyOfHardware/Haskellator/README.md

    multi-clock domain circuits and their associated primitives such as asynchronous FIFOs, but I plan to make sure simulation of such circuits is possible and correct.

+# Lessons Learned
+ - Should have written parser to be token based where after consuming and capturing token, we consume and discard all following whitespaces as well as comments...